byu-cpe/ecen526_website/_assignments/paper_reviews.md

 icon: far fa-copy
 ---

 As a grad student, it is important to read, understand, and review research papers.
 To get practice at this, we will be reviewing a few papers throughout the semester.
-Reviews should contain the following sections:
+Reviews should answer the following sections/questions:

-1. A summary of the paper.
-Make sure to touch on the paper's claimed contributions, the general methodology for achieving those claims, and evaluation of the methodology.
+1. Paper summary

-2. Strengths of the paper.
+2. What problem does the paper address?

-3. Weaknesses of the paper.
+3. How is it different from previous work, if any?

+4. What is the approach used to solve the problem?

+5. How does the paper support or otherwise justify its arguments and conclusions?

+6. Was the paper, in your estimation, successful in addressing the problem?

+7. List two important, open research questions on the topic, and why they matter.

 All paper reviews must use the following [template]({% link assets/paper_review.txt %}){:target="_blank"}.
 The review should be thorough and thoughtful.
 Submit the review before class starts.